 Our ability to perform at our peak each day is very much affected by how we sleep at night.
-This is not just about how many hours sleep we get, but how refreshed we feel in the morning and how much mental energy we have for our work in the daytime.
+This is not just about how many hours of sleep we get, but how refreshed we feel in the morning and how much mental energy we have for our work in the daytime.

-In this video I talk you through the 5 top ways that sleep impacts peak performance, both positively and negatively.
+In this video, I talk you through the 5 top ways that sleep impacts peak performance, both positively and negatively.

 When you are sleeping well at night consistently, you know that you can perform really well during the day.

 1. Physical Health